-The governing body will ensure that all staff receive appropriate safeguarding and child protection training which is regularly updated and in line with advice from SSCB.
+The governing body will ensure that all staff receive appropriate safeguarding and child protection training which is regularly updated and in line with advice from SSP.
 In addition, all staff members will receive regular safeguarding and child protection updates (for example, via email, e-bulletins, staff meetings) as required, but at least annually, to provide them with relevant skills and knowledge to safeguard children effectively.

 All new staff members will undergo safeguarding and child protection training at induction.
 This will include training on the school's safeguarding and child protection policy, the code of conduct/staff behaviour policy and the role of the designated safeguarding lead.
-Copies of the school's policies, procedures and Part One of KCSiE will be provided to new staff at induction.
+Copies of the school's policies, procedures and KCSiE Part One and Annex B will be provided to new staff at induction.

 The Headteacher will ensure that an accurate record of safeguarding training undertaken by all staff is maintained and updated regularly.

-Our Designated Safeguarding Lead and Alternates will undertake further safeguarding training in addition to the whole school training.
+Our Designated Safeguarding Lead, Deputy DSL and and Alternate DSLs will undertake further safeguarding training in addition to the whole school training.
 This will be undertaken at least every two years which updates their awareness and understanding of the impact of the wide agenda of safeguarding issues.
-This will support both the DSL/Alternates to be able to better undertake their role and support the school in ensuring our safeguarding arrangements are robust and achieving better outcomes for the students in our school.
+This will support both the DSL/DDSL/ADSL to be able to better undertake their role and support the school in ensuring our safeguarding arrangements are robust and achieving better outcomes for the students in our school.
 This includes taking part in multi-agency training in addition to safeguarding training.